palanthas/robotstreamer/README.md

 <h3> Installing robot control and video scripts </h3>

-The RasPi will need the following things install so it can talk to your motor and talk to the internet.
+The RasPi will need the following things installed so it can talk to your motor and talk to the internet.

 (1) Install [motor HAT software](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software):